 Deposits are made with federal Form 8109, Federal Tax Deposit Coupon or through EFTPS which requires no coupon.
-Deposits of Minnesota taxes are made via the Internet or by touchtone phone.
-Quarterly returns are made with federal Form 941, Employer's Quarterly Federal Tax Return.
-All state returns must be filed via the Internet or touchtone telephone.
+Deposits of Minnesota taxes are made via the Internet (e-File Minnesota) or by touchtone phone.
+Quarterly returns are filed using federal Form 941, Employer's Quarterly Federal Tax Return.
+State returns must be filed via the Internet (e-File Minnesota) or touchtone telephone.
 Note that both federal and state returns must be filed, even if all amounts due have already been paid via deposits.